ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 I am proud to release a book describing:

-- the last 13 years of Elektra (focus on last 4 years),
+- the last 13 years of Elektra (focus on last 4 years with the questionnaire survey and code analysis),
-- the current state, and
+- the current state of Elektra, and
-- the long-term visions of Elektra.
+- the long-term goals of Elektra (context-aware configuration).

 The Fosdem talk will cover some highlights from the book.

+A huge thanks to everyone involved in the questionnaire survey, without you we would not have been able to collect all the requirements for configuration access.

 The LaTeX sources are available [here](https://github.com/ElektraInitiative/book) and the compiled book can be downloaded from [here](https://github.com/ElektraInitiative/book/raw/master/book/book.pdf).